 Next, came the springs.
 Originally, tried to find replacements online and even asked on Freecycle, but time was sparse.
 I went ahead and purchased new.
 Do you know as soon as I placed my order I received a response from a lady on Freecycle with a rocker that had the exact size springs I needed.
 Isn’t that the way it always works?

 Oh well.
 If you’re looking for how to replace coil springs in the seat of a chair, you need to check out the tutorials from Design Sponge on how to construct coil seats.
-The seat was better than it ever was by the time I was done.
+The seat is better than ever now that its done.

-Let me just say I had hard time getting my rear end out of that chair once it was done.
+Let me just say I have hard time getting my rear end out of that chair.
 With the new springs, foam padding, and batting, it was soooo comfy!!

 I love the blue Ikat fabric and the white frame just freshens up the entire look of the chair.
 Don’t you think?